openjdk/jdk/src/java.base/share/man/java.md

 -   **Assembly:** We use the AOT Configuration file to produce an AOTCache.

--   **Production:** We execut the application with the AOTCache for better start-up and warm-up performance.
+-   **Production:** We execute the application with the AOTCache for better start-up and warm-up performance.

 The AOTCache can be used with the following command-line options: